alphaess-developer/WTWifiSDK-iOS/README.md

          // Error
       }];
   ```

-* And the last question, how to configuration the energy storage device with parameters?
+* How to configuration the energy storage device with parameters?

   ```objective-c
    WTUpdateModel *update = [[WTUpdateModel alloc] init];